Skirting Board Adhesive

 How to stick skirting boards to a wall

 How to stick skirting board to a wall using adhesive.

 - Prepare skirting

-As advised above, preparation of clean walls & skirting is required for getting a good strong bond.
-It is better to let the skirting board acclimatise to the room by laying it flat and leaving it for several days if possible as moisture can cause the skirting board to warp even after it’s been stuck to the wall.
+Preparation of clean walls and skirting is required for getting a good strong bond.
+It is better to let the skirting board acclimatise to the room.
+This is done by laying it flat and leaving it open for several days in the room if possible.
+Moisture in the room can cause the skirting board to warp even after it’s been stuck to the wall.

 - Clean surface

 Making sure both skirting and the wall are clean is important to get a good strong bond that lasts a long time.
 Using a fine brush like a painting brush will help remove fine dust.

 - Apply skirting board adhesive

 Apply the skirting board adhesive to one surface.
 Covering as much surface area as possible will provide the strongest bond.
 Apply extra adhesive where there are bigger gaps.